ErikinBC/power_roc/README.md

 # Power calculations for sensitivity/specificity

-With application to real-world dataset.
-For simulation results only, run `pipeline.sh` up to (2).
+Code used for the post ["Statistically validating a model for a point on the ROC curve "](http://www.erikdrysdale.com/roc_calib/).
+The generate all eight figures used in the post, run `pipeline.sh` up to (2).